Spinal stenosis

 Causes

 Spinal stenosis mainly affects middle-aged or elderly people.
-It may be caused by osteoarthritis or Paget's disease or by an injury that causes pressure on the nerve roots or the spinal cord itself.
+It may be caused by osteoarthritis or Paget's disease

 Symptoms